 There is a dramatic audio and light installation in the 19th-century gun battery which gives a sense of the action as a crew prepare to fire one of the big guns.
 It is also possible to try on helmets and get hands-on with the cannonballs fired from the castle guns.

-The castle is maintained by English Heritage.
+The castle is maintained by English Heritage and is one of the most popular Dartmouth attractions.
 Save money by getting an annual membership online before you go, this will grant you free access to the castle and over 400 other properties around the country.

 3. Ride a Steam Train

 The Dartmouth Steam Railway runs on the opposite side of the river from Kingswear, with stops at Greenway Halt, Churston, Goodrington Sands and Paignton.

 It is a delightful journey along the Dart Valley and out along the coastline, it is one of the top Dartmouth tourist attractions and is always a hit with visitors young and old.

 Your train ticket will include a ferry across to the station at Kingswear, or you can make a day of it with a Round Robin trip that includes a bus to Totnes and a return by boat along the River Dart.

 A great value option that we enjoy with our young children is to buy a ticket from Dartmouth to Churston.
 This will include a ferry across the river, your steam train ride, and a shuttle bus from Churston to Greenway House.